After Cash Bail

 Pretrial liberty should not be a question of money.
 The Bail Project’s work offers a blueprint for how jurisdictions can move away from cash bail, creating a more equitable process and ultimately eliminating the need for bail funds, including our own.
 Using a National Revolving Bail Fund, our community-based advocates, called Bail Disruptors, pay bail for thousands of people living in poverty every year and support them through the duration of their cases.14 Because the principal stated purpose of cash bail is to ensure court appearance, Bail Disruptors ask our clients questions about obstacles to court return (e.g. transportation, unstable housing, health concerns) and design a support plan to help overcome these barriers through ongoing communication, effective court notifications, and voluntary referrals to social services and community-based programs.

 This needs-focused approach removes the financial incentive of bail and creates the equivalent of releasing people on personal recognizance.
-We call this model Community Release with Support, and our experience and track record with nearly 10,000 bailouts show that it works.
+We call this model Community Release with Support, and our experience and track record with thousands of bailouts show that it works.
 Despite not having any of their own money on the line, our clients consistently return for their court dates, laying waste to the myth that cash bail is effective or needed.
 At the vast majority of our sites, our clients appear for over 90% of their court dates.15 They show up because they’re provided with the supports they need, and because they want to resolve their cases.
 Occasional failures to appear are usually due to involuntary circumstances, such as housing instability, work schedule conflicts, and health or childcare crises.
 Cash bail does not make these kinds of obstacles go away; the financial burden of cash bail can, in fact, exacerbate them.

 The Bail Project is modeling Community Release with Support across more than a dozen cities of varying demographics, geography, and political contexts, and can support uptake of this model to interested jurisdictions.